Lagrange-Labs/docs/docs/deepprove/overview.md

 ### Unprecedented Speed

-- **Upto 158x faster** proof generation than leading competitors
+- **Upto 1000x faster** proof generation than leading competitors
 - **Upto 671x faster** verification for neural networks
 - Verification completed in **under 0.5 seconds**

 ### Scalable Architecture

-- Optimized for Multilayer Perceptrons (MLPs) and Convolutional Neural Networks (CNNs)
+- Optimized for Large Language Models (LLMs), Multilayer Perceptrons (MLPs) and Convolutional Neural Networks (CNNs)
 - Performance advantage increases with model size and complexity
 - Designed to scale to models with millions of parameters